 - The sale is conducted in euros.
 Starting prices are set by the Auctioneer.
 Bidding increments are generally about 5 to 10% of the previous bid in euros.

 - The lots are available for inspection prior to the sale.
 They are, without exception, used and of some age.
 The actual condition of the lots, corresponding to their age and used state, is expressly never described either in the catalogue or on the internet, but is agreed specification (German Civil Code Section 434 para.
 1, sent.
 1).
 Colour reproductions in the catalogue may not faithfully reflect the accurate colour(s) of the lot.
-All descriptions in the catalogue, including those pertaining to geographical provenance of items, have been made with due care and in good faith for informational purposes only.
+All descriptions in the catalogue have been made with due care and in good faith for informational purposes only.
 They do not constitute any agreement on the condition of goods and do not give rise to any guarantees in the legal sense.
-This applies even when lots are highlighted in the catalogue either visually or by other means and / or given special prominence beyond the catalogue for advertising or similar purposes.
-Only the catalogue details regarding authorship, signature, material, restoration and provenance are agreed specifications; a special guarantee, from which further rights of the Buyer result, is expressly not assumed by the Auctioneer with regard to the corresponding condition.
-The agreement on authorship, signature, material, restoration and provenance also does not constitute a stricter liability than that provided for by law, cf. §§ 276 para.
+Only the catalogue details regarding authorship, signature, material and provenance are agreed specifications; a special guarantee, from which further rights of the Buyer result, is expressly not assumed by the Auctioneer with regard to the corresponding condition.
+The agreement on authorship, signature, material and provenance also does not constitute a stricter liability than that provided for by law, cf. §§ 276 para.
 1, 443, 477 BGB.
 No liability is assumed for the functionality and safety of electrical equipment.
 Condition reports submitted at the request of the interested party serve only to provide more detailed information about the external condition of the lot in the Auctioneer’s estimation.
-If the Buyer can prove to the Auctioneer, within one year after the sale – before the end of the period of limitation and subject to an intentional infringement of rights – that catalogue details concerning ‘authorship’, ‘signature’, ‘material’, ‘restoration’ and ‘provenance’ are incorrect, the Buyer will be refunded the entire purchase price (knockdown sum; premium; value added tax; Additional Premium), given the reciprocal and simultaneous return of the lot by the Buyer.
+If the Buyer can prove to the Auctioneer, within one year after the sale that catalogue details concerning authorship, signature, material and provenance are incorrect, the Buyer will be refunded the entire purchase price, given the reciprocal and simultaneous return of the lot by the Buyer.
 Or, alternatively, upon the Buyer’s request, the purchase price can be reduced.
 The Auctioneer shall be held liable without limitation insofar as the cause of the damage is based on an intentional or grossly negligent violation of duty by the Auctioneer or a legal representative or vicarious agent of the Auctioneer.
 Furthermore, the Auctioneer is liable for the slightly negligent violation of essential obligations.
 Essential are obligations whose violation endangers the achievement of the purpose of the contract or whose fulfilment makes the proper execution of the contract possible in the first place and on whose compliance the Buyers habitually rely.
 In this case, however, the Auctioneer is only liable for the foreseeable damage typical for the contract.
 The Auctioneer shall not be held liable for the slightly negligent violation of duties other than those mentioned in the preceding sentences.
 The above limitations of liability do not apply in the case of injury to life, body and health for a defect after the acceptance of a guarantee, for the quality of the product and for fraudulently concealed defects.
 Liability under the Product Liability Act remains unaffected.
 Insofar as the liability of the Auctioneer is excluded or limited, this also applies to the personal liability of employees, representatives, and vicarious agents.

 - The Auctioneer has complete discretion to combine or divide lots listed in the catalogue, to offer lots outside the specified sequence, or to withdraw any lot from a sale.